53rg3/retsplay/madog/EARs/readme.md

 ## How to create EARs

-General procedure: Create the entries in `Schema.tsx` (state key ids for Redux), then add the corresponding `ActionTypes.tsx`, if needed add URLs to `Api.tsx`.
+General procedure: Create the entries in `StateTree.tsx` (state key ids for Redux), then add the corresponding `ActionTypes.tsx`, if needed add URLs to `Api.tsx`.
 With these you can finally implement the EAR.

 ### Generic EAR